 When I think of my time in Italy, I remember beautiful landscapes, friendly people, incredible food — and equally incredible wine.
 I have many fond memories of sitting down to a meal in Italy.
-Sometimes I’d be with new friends, other times I’d have only a book for company.

 I loved perusing the menu to choose my primo, secondo, and dolce.
 An aperitivo before dinner?
 Why, certainly!
 For the main course, it always included wine as a beverage.
 Sometimes a glass of the “house,” other times something recommended by the establishment.
 Always delicious.

 If you think picking out a bottle of wine at home is challenging, try doing it in a country that uses an entirely different alphabet!